nvpro-samples/vk_raytracing_tutorial_KHR/ray_tracing_rayquery/README.md

 ## Support for Fragment shader

-In `HelloVulkan::createDescriptorSetLayout`, add the acceleration structure to the description layout.
+In `HelloVulkan::createDescriptorSetLayout`, add the acceleration structure to the description layout to have access to the acceleration structure directly in the fragment shader.

 ~~~~ C++
 // The top level acceleration structure